Readpato/Readpato/README.md

 ## Hello there! 👋

-My name is Patrick Raedler and I am a self-taught software developer
+My name is Patrick Raedler and I am a self-taught software engineer.

 #### BIO
 - 🏢 I’m working at [cubemos](https://cubemos.com/) as a Software Engineer.
 I'm also a core team member of [Schrödinger Hat](https://www.schrodinger-hat.it/).